actck/ejbca-docker-nginx/README.md

 And you have now access to the adminweb thanks to the SuperAdmin certificate.

 ![image](https://github.com/s0p4L1N/ejbca-docker-nginx/assets/92848369/b2e67666-530e-4d10-a992-556c7f0125e9)

+Now, you will deploy NGINX to use it as fronted for EJBCA.

 ## Second step - Enabled NGINX